 Being all those things is a tall order.
 Most people are not born with all of those skills.
 Velaction Continuous Improvement can help.

 Our site offers an abundance of free information for the developing Lean manager.
 Our Gotta Go Lean Blog and our newsletter give big picture information.
-We also offer ‘Lessons of the Day‘ for Lean managers to read a few paragraphs a couple days a week to keep their skills sharp and growing.
+We also offer Training Memberships for Lean managers to read or watch a few lessons a couple days a week to keep their skills sharp and growing.

 Our Lean dictionary is also a must-have tool in a Lean manager’s kit.
 Use it to brush up on your skills, answer questions, and direct your team to a ready source of information.

-Plus we offer Lean surveys to assess teams, consulting (both on-site and remote) to help overcome obstacles, and training to support a Lean manager’s skill development.
+Plus we offer consulting (both on-site and remote) to help overcome obstacles, and training materials to support a Lean manager’s skill development.

 Finally, I recommend that Lean managers read my book, Whaddaya Mean I Gotta Be Lean? to better understand how to help their teams deal with the challenges of being asked to do more with less.
 Buying the book for team members can also make a Lean manager’s life easier.